 We’ve absolutely fallen in love with Bacardi.
 She is the sweetest, most quirky, fun pet ever!
 We’re so glad we got her.

-We love her so much, we both check on her hourly with a webcam we bought to keep an eye on her.
+We love her so much.
+We both check on her hourly with a webcam we bought to keep an eye on her.
 We highly recommend this.
-For just a few bucks, this 720p EZ view cam is one of the best beardie accessories we’ve bought!
+For just a few bucks, this EZViz camera is one of the best beardie accessories we’ve bought!

-If we ever need to smile or laugh or just take our minds off of work, we pull out our phone and check on Bacardi.
+If we ever need to smile or laugh or just take our minds off of work, we pull out our phones and check on Bacardi.
 It always does the trick.